cameronandwilding/CWsass/README.md

-## cwsass
+## CWsass

 This Yeoman generator will provide you with a biased set of tools for rapid, structured Sass authoring.

-By default when creating a project using this tool, it will download [node-sass](https://www.npmjs.com/package/node-sass).
+By default when scaffolding a project using this tool, it will download [node-sass](https://www.npmjs.com/package/node-sass).
 You are then given a series of options for what else to include in your project.
 These are based on a recommended workflow of Gulp + Libsass.

 * [Gulp](http://gulpjs.com/)